Phineas and Ferb Get Busted!: Production

 "Phineas and Ferb Get Busted!" was written by Bobby Gaylor and Martin Olson as a story, but the storyboards were adapted and constructed by Jon Colton Barry and Piero Piluso.
 Robert F. Hughes and Zac Moncrief as well are apple credited for additionally writing for the episode.
 Dan Povenmire, the show's co-creator and executive producer, directed the episode.

 The episode is titled "At Last" when broadcast outside the United States and Canada.
 Latin America labels the episode name in its end credits for the episode, despite entitling it "Al Fin"; however, "Al Fin" literally translates to "At Last."

 Geraldo Rivera guest starred as the voice of investigative talk show host Morty Williams.
 Clancy Brown, known for his work in The Shawshank Redemption, and SpongeBob SquarePants provided the voice of the drill sergeant.
 "Phineas and Ferb Get Busted" was originally broadcast in America as the premiere of season two on Presidents' Day, February 16, 2009, on Disney XD, at 4:30 PM Eastern/Pacific Time.
 It was followed by first season reruns aired in a marathon.

-The YouTube channel WatchMojo ranked it at number 10 in their video “The Top 20 Unexpectedly Dark Episodes in Kids Cartoons”, saying “Imagination is a wonderful thing to have, though not everyone would agree, as seen in Disney’s hit cartoon, “Phineas and Ferb”.
-In this episode, Candace finally catches the titular pair in performing their usual dangerous antics, leading them to get sent to reform school.
-The story takes a dark turn when the pair have their imaginations forcibly removed from their brains through intense brainwashing, a concept that gets even darker considering it serves as a disturbing metaphor for growing up.
-Though the whole thing turned out to be a dream, that didn’t save the episode from being incredibly dark.”

-Cultural references

-The scene where Phineas and Ferb are strapped to seats and have their eyes forced open to watch films that attempt to destroy their imagination is a direct parody of the film A Clockwork Orange; in the latter, a young man is held down in the same fashion, being forced to watch acts of violence to rid himself of his own violent tendencies.

-While Candace and Jeremy are driving the "Flying Car of the Future, Today", a riff from the Back to the Future theme plays in the background.

-The Smile Away Reformatory School is based on Alcatraz from the 1979 film, Escape from Alcatraz.

-The scene where Candace wakes up and realizes that her successful busting and rescue of her brothers was all just a dream is a reference to the television series Dallas, where Pam Ewing wakes up and realizes that her husband Bobby being killed was just a dream.
-Perry the Platypus also had the same reference at the end of the episode.